 Are you interested in the procedures, types of patient interactions, makeup of the interdisciplinary team you'd be a part of, and the tools and technologies you'd be using (or lack thereof)?

-Are you interested in seeing, discussing, and treating the most common diagnoses in this specialty?
+Are you interested in seeing, discussing with, and treating patients with the most common diagnoses in this specialty?

 Have you weighed the pros and cons of the specialty?
 Have you done your research and spoken to other nurses with experience in this specialty?
 (No specialty is perfect, but one might be better for you than another.)